 I’ve gotten to do a lot of fun things…

-- I co-founded the UX Track at Tradecraft, an intense 12-week immersive learning program that preps smart people to succeed in traction roles at high-growth startups, where I designed UX curriculum and got to work with many crazy-awesome people.
+- Co-found a UX Track at Tradecraft, an intense 12-week immersive learning program that preps smart people to succeed in traction roles at high-growth startups, where I designed UX curriculum and got to work with many crazy-awesome people.

-- I Co-Founded Luxr, a product company that helped entrepreneurs make things that people want, need and love to buy.
+- Co-Found Luxr, a product company that helped entrepreneurs make things that people want, need and love to buy.

-- Prior to Luxr, I was a Sr. Practitioner and consulting lead at Adaptive Path, where I got to work with amazing clients and colleagues in the world of product design and user experience.
+- Be a Sr. Practitioner and consulting lead at Adaptive Path, where I got to work with amazing clients and colleagues in the world of product design and user experience.

-I have a checkered past, but the common thread that knots it all together is design, the Internet, art, making stuff and technology.
-A few places I’ve spent time: The Crucible, Epicentric, Burning Man, Alumnae Resources and Wellesley College.
+I have a checkered past, but the common thread that knots it all together is wonder, sketching, visual thinking, and making stuff.
+Areas of inspiration used to be design, the Internet, art, and technology…now inspiration comes from plants, ecological health, dismantling systemic racism, and telling stories that inform and inspire action for a healthy ecosystem.
+A few places I’ve spent time: California Native Plant Society’s Native Here Nursery, Wild Wonder Foundation, The Crucible, Epicentric, Burning Man, Alumnae Resources and Wellesley College.